Period building restoration / conservation

 Hiring a tradesman for period building restoration/conservation

 Conservation of period buildings is important, but restoration work is highly skilled and usually only suitable for specialists.
 Building techniques have changed over time and making the right applications for a restoration project can be difficult for the inexperienced.
 Luckily, finding a tradesman who can help you with such a project is easy when you use Plentific.
 The Plentific website can quickly generate a bespoke contact list of specialists in your local area with the skills you need.
 Each of your options will have a profile that you can inspect, as well as customer reviews.
-You can also protect your investment in your project by hiring a Plentific-verified tradesman, which will qualify you for the Plentific guarantee.
+Best of all, each and every job booked via Plentific will be covered by the Plentific Guarantee.

 What do you need to know about period property restoration or conservation?